 - The Ontario Division strives to be a progressive employer.
-Therefore, the Division's employment practices need a level of Board accountability and oversight that puts its activities beyond reproach in this area; - Transparent and progressive human resources practices are goals that we demand of employers and we endeavour to be the model of what we are demanding;
+Therefore, the Division's employment practices needs a level of Board accountability and oversight that puts its activities beyond reproach in this area; - Transparent and progressive human resources practices are goals that we demand of employers and we endeavour to be the model of what we are demanding; - The proposed change offers a rational way of filling vacancies in the Vice-President office.

-Committee Recommendation: X Concurrence □Non-concurrence Convention Decision: □ Carried □Defeated □Referred CONSTITUTIONAL AMENDMENT #C15 SUBMITTED LOCAL 3907, CUPE TORONTO DISTRICT COUNCIL (#9103)
+CONSTITUTIONAL AMENDMENT # SUBMITTED LOCAL 3907, CUPE TORONTO DISTRICT COUNCIL (#9103)